Who is responsible for Victoria’s correctional facilities?

 Corrections Victoria, which is part of the Victorian Government Department of Justice and Community Safety (‘Department of Justice’), is responsible for the administration of adult correctional facilities.
-(For Corrections Victoria’s contact details, see ‘Contacts’ at the end of this chapter.)
+(For Corrections Victoria’s contact details, see ‘Contacts’.)

 Commissioner of Corrections Victoria

 Corrections Victoria is led by a Commissioner of Corrections (‘Commissioner’), who is an executive officer of the Department of Justice.
-The Commissioner is supported by two Deputy Commissioners and two Assistant Commissioners.
+The Commissioner is supported by two Deputy Commissioners and six Assistant Commissioners.

-The Commissioner’s role is to assess the performance of all correctional services to achieve the safe Lawful control over a person which prevents them leaving.
-A person under arrest is in police custody and is not free to go.
-A person in prison is serving a custodial sentence that keeps them confined to the prison grounds. and welfare of prisoners and offenders and to manage the classification and allocation of prisoners to prisons.
-Statutory rules made by parliament or by bodies the parliament delegates power to, for example a local council or a registration authority.
-See delegated legislation; statute. requires the Commissioner to exercise these functions impartially between all providers of correctional services.
+The Commissioner’s role is to assess the performance of all correctional services to achieve the safe custody and welfare of prisoners and offenders and to manage the classification and allocation of prisoners to prisons.
+Legislation requires the Commissioner to exercise these functions impartially between all providers of correctional services.